nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `add n/v1.2 TP m/CS2103T d/implement basic features b/2021-03-13 23:59 w/3 t/urgent`
 * `add n/practice sets m/CS3230 d/practice master's theorem a/2021-03-14 00:00 b/2021-03-15 00:00 w/1 r/weekly`

-### Delete a task : `delete`

-Deletes the specified task from the module book.

-Application: Used to remove tasks when tracking them is no longer necessary.

-Format: `delete INDEX`

-* Deletes the task at the specified `INDEX`.
-* The index refers to the index number shown in the displayed task list.
-* The index **must be a positive integer** 1, 2, 3, …​

-Examples:
-* `list` followed by `delete 2` deletes the 2nd task in the ModuleBook3.5.
-* `find CS2103T` followed by `delete 1` deletes the 1st task in the results of the `find` command.

-### Delete all tasks: `clear`

-Deletes all tasks from the module book.

-Application: Used to clear out module book after a school term ends.

-Format: `clear`

 ### Mark a task as done : `done`